DEVSENSE/phptools-docs/docs/vscode/Editor/index.md

 # Code Editor Overview

-PHP editor integration extends and adds the features to the `php` documents.
-It targets PHP development in general, with respect to well known PHP frameworks and large projects.
+The PHP editor integration extends and adds features to the `php` documents.
+It targets PHP development in general, with respect to well-known PHP frameworks and large projects.

-The editor fetaures following:
+The editor has the following features:

 - [code completion](completion.md)
 - code folding